Who am I?

 A group project I worked on in my Senior Collab module.

-A prototyped I developed during my third year at university.
+A farming prototype project I created during my final year of university.

 1ManArmy (April 2024 - May 2024)

-This is my most recent creation, made in about two months.
 1ManArmy is a mobile game developed on the Unity engine, for iOS.
 It is a top down, hit and run type dungeon crawler, where the player must kill enemies, upgrade their character, and defeat bosses.
+I created this game for one of my third year modules at university.
+It lacks some polish, due to the short time constraint, but it was a valuable step in development for me as it taught me so many things.
 Some of the notable features in the game include:

 • XP and Upgrade System - through the implementation of Scriptable Objects